.vc_custom_1562054251500{background-color: #347c22 !important;}

 10: Is it a speed test?

 Not really.
 There are timings but there are no prizes for finishing first!
-We recommend that our students pace themselves and aim for accuracy rather than racing though the questions.
+We recommend that our students pace themselves and aim for accuracy rather than racing through the questions.

 11: My child has SEN, can they get extra time?